Whiteknight/Rosella/index.md

 * **Focus on the user**.
 Rosella is interested in making things easier for other coders.
 It wants to provide things that other coders will actually use and appreciate.
 Rosella is a set of tools for coders, not for end users.
+* **Future Proof**.
+Rosella provides interfaces, sometimes for very simple features or algorithms.
+In the future when Parrot changes or adds new features, Rosella will insulate the user from them.
+When Parrot adds proper threading, Rosella will be updated to provide thread-safety where needed.

 ## Rosella Components